EdVenty/blackRacers/README.md

 ### Program arrangement:
 The code consists of several blocks.
 Separate sections of the program perform different actions: looking for the starting line, adjusting and controlling the movement of the robot, finding the finish line, bypassing and protecting against collisions with banks, protecting against crashing into the sides of the field.
+#### Sound indication of start
+When starting up, the robot emits a long beep.
+This means that the robot has turned on, but the program has not yet loaded.
+After that, the program itself starts to run.
+After its launch, two short sound singals are released.
+The robot is then ready to drive.
+To start performing tasks and passing the route, you must press the button after the above-mentioned sound signals.
 #### The first leg is the start.
 The start consists of pressing the button on which the robot starts moving and driving to the turn line.
 If the line turns out to be blue, then the robot will move clockwise.
 Otherwise - counterclockwise.
 #### The second section of the program is the main pass and avoidance of obstacles in the final heats.